bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 -- a landing page style website using jQuery elements to manipulate HTML documents and enhance user experience.
-Diving deeper into the landing page that will be created and break it out into individual jQuery projects. jQuery events and effects will be covered while exploring more jQuery's relationship with HTML documents.
+Diving deeper into the landing page that will be created and break it out into individual jQuery projects. jQuery events and effects will be covered while exploring more jQuery&apos;s relationship with HTML documents.
 Finally, a focus on plugins and continue to breakdown jQuery&apos;s ability to manipulate HTML and CSS.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->